 As a result of Idaho’s unusually strict marijuana laws, you may have a lot of trouble tracking down a trustworthy source of CBD oil locally.
 The state has been fighting against marijuana legalization for quite some time, so we would advise being wary of products found in stores.

-Some places in Idaho where you may be able to find CBD oil are vape stores, head shops, and natural health retail outlets.
+Some local places that might sell CBD oil are vape stores, head shops, and natural health retail outlets.

 IMPORTANT!
 Whatever product you purchase, make sure it has a 0.0% THC content to minimize the chances of getting into trouble with the law.